issues

 As a result of failures over many years to reach an encompassing international agreement to limit greenhouse gas emissions, there is increasing recognition of serious problems in basic design features of the sole global climate change architecture, the United Nations Framework Convention on Climate Change (UNFCCC).
 This recognition has provoked calls over the past few years about bottom up strategies for climate.
 Yet there has been little serious and sustained work on the necessary characteristics of bottom up regimes that will avoid the structural failings of the UNFCCC.

-This project is designed to contribute to the work of building alternative, more diverse, less centralized global climate architecture.
+This project aims to contribute to the work of building alternative, more diverse, less centralized global climate architecture.
 It considers three strategies for structuring bottom up regimes, which we call a “building block approach.”
 These strategies aim to build transnational regulatory regimes, involving a limited number of public and/or private actors who undertake activities, often for reasons other than achieving greenhouse gas reductions, that achieve significant greenhouse gas reductions as a co-benefit.
 These strategies aim to complement the UNFCCC rather than serve as a substitute.

 International Maritime Emissions